 For out-of-network providers, your insurance may cover only a fraction of the cost of care – or none at all – depending on your plan.

 Before you make your next appointment, check with your health plan to make sure the provider or facility is “in network.”
-When in doubt, call the number on your health plan ID card to get the most up-to-date information.
+When in doubt, search your plan’s provider database or call the number on your health plan ID card to get the most up-to-date information.

 - Take advantage of tech tools